Dre Campbell Farm

 9 Natural Ways to Get Rid of Leafrollers

-The damage from leafrollers is usually not severe.
-It can start as a minor problem on fruit trees, just a few curled leaves maybe, spoiling the look of the plants.
-After a time, the fruits may look scarred and deformed, and the leaves have a ragged appearance.
+It can start as a minor problem on fruit trees—maybe just a few curled leaves, spoiling the look of the plants.
+After a while, the fruits may look scarred and deformed, and the leaves may have a ragged appearance.

 Apart from fruit trees, leaf rollers commonly go after ornamentals and some flowering plants.
 These include box elder, canna, oak, birch, maple, rose, and willow.

-Here’s how to get rid of leafrollers naturally.
+Here’s how to get rid of leafrollers naturally:

-1. Bacillus Thuringiensis (B.t.)
+1. Bacillus Thuringiensis (Bt)

 Additionally, Bt becomes less effective in sunlight.
-As a result, you may need to reapply in a spell of hot sunny weather.
+As a result, you may need to reapply in a spell of hot, sunny weather.
 Also, do not store it for more than one season.

 2. Spinosad